bryan-carr/ML-School-Projects/README.md

 Assignment 5 - Parts of Speech identification and analysis; dependancy trees

 Assignment 7/final project: Topic Modelling revisited, on a dataset of classic writing.
 The Test+Train data are for this assignment

+/computer-vision : Computer Vision Class.
+Some of these assignments featured big tempaltes to follow (not as much original work, so I feel I learned less); some feature large images and videos in the notebooks which impose size limitations.

+Assignment 2: CNNs for Computer Vision Classification tasks - similar to the other CNN assignment, I built CNNs for the MNIST dataset, then for the CIFAR-10 image recognition dataset.

+Assignment 4: Feature Extraction - extracting a number of features from images, mainly facial.
+Also doing some Object Detection and counting (number of fruits on a tree).
+Heavily tempalted :(